Solar Panel Financing

-Just like everything else many homeowners are surprised to know they have options.
+Just like everything else many homeowners are surprised to know they have solar panel financing options.
 The below order is the order that makes the most financial sense in our opinion.
-All of them are better than staying with the utility company.
+All of them are better than staying with the Utility Company!

-– 75% of our business is cash, because cash is the best possible way to maximize your investment in solar.
+- Cash: A significant amount of our business is cash, because cash is the best possible way to maximize your investment in solar.
 We believe it’s because we do a great job of educating customers of the advantages of all their options.

 - Wheelhouse Credit Union, (formally SDCMU)offers a secured solar panel financing loan so you are able to write off the interest.
 All of the options require zero money out of pocket.
-They have 5,10,12,15 and 20 year terms.
+They have 5,10,12,15 and 20-year terms.
 Currently the most popular is the 12 year at 1.89%.
 However, they charge us (solar companies) a dealer fee to offer the different loans.
 So while the 1.89% sounds great they hit us with a 15.5% dealer fee which is added to the cash price.
-All the other options have higher interest rates but dealer fees are only 3% similar to the fee we are charged to swipe a credit card.
-The difference in payment for example between the 12 year term and 20 year is about 15 dollars so must customers still choose the 12-year.
+All the other options have higher interest rates but dealer fees are only 3%, similar to the fee we are charged to swipe a credit card.
+The difference in payment for example between the 12-year term and 20-year is about 15 dollars so most customers still choose the 12-year.
 The most popular option these days is 12 years at 5.49% with no fees or points.
 The other benefit is that SDMCU allows a one-time buy down of the loan without penalty.
 Most customers will do this with the 26% Tax credit further reducing the payments.
 Payments are typically lower than your utility bill, locking in your electrical cost for the next 25 years.
-As the utility rates increase your payments stay the same and your savings gets better.
+As the Utility rates increase, your payments stay the same and your savings get better.